 It’s also notable that Brosnan’s costume was something of a callback to what Dalton was wearing the first time we saw him as Bond.
 Black tactical gear is the sartorial opposite of a dinner jacket or suit.
 And it’s a clothing choice that established each Bond as a man on mission, an agent with a military background and a deadly skill set.

 Since Brosnan wears a vest for the entire sequence, we never get a good look at the jacket underneath.
-However, Eon gave replica maker Secret Identitee license to create some promotional jackets for the film based on the screen-used one.
+However, Eon gave replica maker Secret Identitee license to create some promotional jackets for the film based on the screen-used one (check out this thread on AJB007 for examples).
 And from those we can see that Bond was wearing an M-65 style jacket with four flapped patch pockets on the front, epaulets, velcro straps at the cuffs and neck, and a stand collar with a zip across the back for a stowaway hood.

-Banana Republic Lightweight Field Jacket in Black: on sale for $99.99
+Banana Republic Motion Tech Field Jacket in Black: on sale $160.00

 The On Her Majesty’s Secret Service Anorak